sohaibalam67/anymock-app/README.md

 </p>
 <h1 align="center">Anymock</h1>

+Create amazing device mockups blazingly fast.
+Just choose a frame, drop in your screenshot, arrange if you want to, and done🎉.

 The project is currently being migrated from [Anymock repo](https://github.com/sohaibalam67/anymock).

-Here is a link if you want to try the old app: [Try now](https://anymock-beta-test.netlify.app/).
-That was just a POC, so try it in Chrome for better perf.
+Here is a link if you want to try the old app: [Try now](https://anymock-beta-test.netlify.app/). _(That was just a POC, so try it in Chrome for better perf)_

 To know more about it, follow [this link](https://twitter.com/sohaibalam67/status/1327944927469203457)